WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/nodemail.md

 - I email her address from my node
 - She saves my node as my address

-Most modern email clients display "pet names" i.e. Alice C. in additoon to AliceC@domain.com, so the actual node address is not necessary for Alice to remember, thank goodness.
+Most modern email clients display "pet names" i.e. Alice C. in addition to AliceC@domain.com, so the actual node address is not necessary for Alice to remember, thank goodness.

 ### Scenario 2a
 - I pre-generate an address